Make America Healthy Again: Reception

 Proposals of the movement, such as the increased regulation of food and pharmaceutical companies, received some early bipartisan support in late 2024 and early 2025, and were praised by Democratic Colorado governor Jared Polis and independent Vermont senator Bernie Sanders, despite both Polis and Sanders objecting to Kennedy's views on vaccines.
 Sanders called Kennedy's stance on the food industry "exactly correct" but described his broader health views as "extremely dangerous".
-In May 2025, the Democratic National Committee (DNC) criticized MAHA for fabricating sources in their report.
+In May 2025, the Democratic National Committee (DNC) criticized MAHA for citing sources in the report that did not exist.
+White House press secretary Karoline Leavitt told reporters Thursday that the citation errors were due to "formatting issues" and did not "negate the substance of the report."
+The errors were later updated.
 The DNC also referred to Robert F. Kennedy Jr. as a conspiracy theorist, arguing that with his help, "Donald Trump is putting millions of Americans' health care and safety at risk."
 By late 2025, Politico reported that increasing measles outbreaks and Kennedy and MAHA's anti-vaccine views were polling poorly with the public, with an October KFF poll showing 40% of parents who identified with MAHA did not trust Kennedy to give reliable information on vaccines, compared to 75% of non-MAHA supporting parents.
 It described efforts by Democratic politicians to paint Kennedy as a "boogeyman" and use MAHA's views against Republicans in the 2026 elections, especially after such attacks appeared to contribute to the Democratic victory during the 2025 New Jersey gubernatorial election.